qinyuncao/cs326-final-teammu/docs/final.md

 ### **Rubric (100 Points Total)**:
 Log In (15 Points):

-- Username and Password used to sign up work and user is redirected to the home page (15 Points)
+- Username and password which are used to sign up work and the user is redirected to the home page with 'Log Out' in the header (15 Points)

 Write A Review (10 Points):

-- Must fill in all fields to submit a review (10 Points)
+- Review is only submitted if all fields are filled in (10 Points)

 Residential Hall Rankings Page (25 Points):